Two dimensional gravity waves at low regularity I: Energy estimates: Introduction

 In the present article we carry out the first step of this program, and obtain a new class of sharp, scale invariant energy estimates, which we call \emph{balanced cubic energy estimates}.

 As a consequence of our estimates, we are able to drastically lower the regularity threshold below the prior results in \cite{HIT}, \cite{abz-str}, \cite{A}.
-This is despite the fact that here we are using no Strichartz estimates, whose investigation is left for the next installment; thus, this should be really seen as an improvement over \cite{HIT}, with further improvements yet to come.
+This is despite the fact that here we are using no Strichartz estimates, whose investigation is left for a future installment; thus, this should be seen as an improvement over \cite{HIT}, with further improvements yet to come.
+On the other hand, for reference we note that the second step of our program, namely the application of these results to the study of long time solutions has been subsequently carried out in \cite{WW-global}.

 We note that a family of cubic, scale invariant energy estimates has already been obtained in \cite{HIT}.
 The key improvement here is that our new estimates are \emph{balanced}, as opposed to the unbalanced ones in \cite{HIT}; this will be further explained below.
-We emphasize the fact that we also prove cubic balanced estimates for the linearized equation; this is essential for the local well-posedness result.
+We emphasize the fact that we also prove balanced cubic estimates for the linearized equation; this is essential for the local well-posedness result.

 The proof of these new energy estimates brings together and refines the two main methods in the study of the long time dynamics for water waves, namely (i) the \emph{modified energy method} of the last two authors and collaborators \cite{BH}, \cite{HIT}, and (ii) the \emph{paradiagonalization method} of Alazard-Delort~\cite{ad}.
 This reflects our dual goal, which is to both prove the new energy estimates, and to reduce the study of the nonlinear equation to the corresponding linear paradifferential equation.
-The last part, which here could simply be seen as an element of the proof of the energy estimates, will become critical in the study of the dispersive properties in the next article.
+The last part, which here could simply be seen as an element of the proof of the energy estimates, will become critical in the study of the dispersive properties in later work.

+To conclude, we emphasize that the idea of balanced cubic energy estimates, first developed here, should not be seen as specific to water waves, or even to one dimensional flows, but rather as a much more general principle.
+For instance, the reader may also look at our subsequent work \cite{MS}, where this idea is implemented for the hyperbolic minimal surface equation in all dimensions.